helciodev/bookstore-cms/README.md

 ## About

-THis a bookstore project, built with react and redux
+THis a bookstore project, built with react and redux for a fictional company called Magic-books Inc based in Germany

 ## Features

-to add
+- User can delete books
+- User can choose to view books by category
+- User can add new books

 ## Live Demo